laura-slaughter/dev-journal/README.md

 This repository is a dev journal for various data science explorations.
 I will do some projects in environmental and ecological contexts.
 Others will be related to healthcare.
 I will implement methods using open data, logic-based reasoning, statistical modeling, and machine learning.
 I explore how to evaluate data for bias, integrate diverse sources, and build transparent, evidence-based insights through open science practices.

 # Projects
-Ontology templates for Species Interaction Types
+- Ontology templates for Species Interaction Types
-- ROBOT or OTTR
+-

 ## License
 - All **code** in this repository is licensed under the [MIT License](./LICENSE_CODE.md).
 - All **writing, notes, and other content** are licensed under the [Creative Commons Attribution 4.0 License](./LICENSE_CONTENT.md).